caribou/caribou/upgrading.md

 ### Feedback

-There are many more features in the new version, but that should be everything you need to do to upgrade your Caribou instance from 0\.13\.\* to 0\.14\.\*.
+There are many more features and improvements in the new version, but that should be everything you need to do to upgrade your Caribou instance from 0\.13\.\* to 0\.14\.\*.
 Please let us know if you run into any additional issues!
 And let us know anything else for that matter.

 Thanks for using Caribou!